-- Linux users should continue connecting via NetworkConnect to vpn.ucsf.edu until a Linux client is available for the Junos Pulse platform (est. October 2015)
+- Linux users should continue connecting via NetworkConnect to vpn.ucsf.edu until a Linux client is available for the Junos Pulse platform (est. Fall 2015)

-- The current VPN system will be decommissioned by October 2015.
+- The existing VPN system will be decommissioned by Fall 2015.

-Faculty, staff, students and affiliates with an Active Directory account.
+Faculty, staff, students and affiliates with an Active Directory account and/or SFID credentials.
 Affiliates may gain access through a departmental request.

-- Web Proxy - Access web-based services from any supported web browser
+- Web Proxy - Click https://remote.ucsf.edu from any supported browser.

-- Network Connect - Connects your computer directly to the UCSF network allowing you full access to servers and applications.
+- Junos Pulse - download Junos Pulse to connect your computer directly to the UCSF network allowing you full access to servers and applications.

-The vpn@UCSF service provides a fully encrypted connection between the client device (laptop, PDA, tablet, etc.) and the UCSF network providing access identical to systems connected with a cable in a UCSF facility.
+The new Junos Pulse VPN provides a fully encrypted connection between the client device (laptop, PDA, tablet, etc.) and the UCSF network providing access identical to systems connected with a cable in a UCSF facility.

 Need more help?